 Here are some methods that can be effective for studying go.
 Please feel free to add to them, but preferably focus on the means of study rather than study paths.
 That is, a study technique is how you study, while a study path refers to what, specifically, you study (e.g., professional games, life and death problems, tesujis).

 - Flashcards Making cards showing a particular technique, for instance a joseki or a killing shape.
 On the back of the card make notes on how this technique is best to be used (for instance, it's often good to choose a pincer when there's a hoshi stone in the adjacent corner to support the pincer stone).
 Not only do flashcards make it easy to learn and revise ideas, but the act of making them helps to get the material into one's head.
+You may also use a Spaced Repetition System(SRS), which is a computer software that allows you to simplify the process of creating cards and make it more efficient.
+You may use Anki for the purpose.

 - Computer Libraries use a Palm Pilot to keep notes on any new ideas or tactics that interest you.
 It's easy to make notes and to adapt them or add to them.
 It's also easy to revise them.
 You can use a desktop computer for the same purpose.